-Author: Carolina Flores Categories: Logic and Reasoning, Philosophy of Education, Epistemology, or Theory of Knowledge Word count: 997 We often urge others to think critically.
+Author: Carolina Flores Categories: Logic and Reasoning, Philosophy of Education, Epistemology, or Theory of Knowledge Word count: 997 Listen here We often urge others to think critically.
 What does that really mean?
 How can we think critically?
-This essay presents a general account of what it is to be a critical thinker and outlines both traditional and … Continue reading Critical Thinking: What is it to be a Critical Thinker?
+This essay presents a general account of what it is to be a critical thinker and outlines both … Continue reading Critical Thinking: What is it to be a Critical Thinker?

 Author: Chris Ranalli Categories: Epistemology, Metaphysics, Historical Philosophy Word count: 1000 External world skepticism is the view that we cannot know anything about the external world: we can’t know that we have hands, that there are other people, or, in general, know that anything external to our minds exists.
 Such skeptics commonly argue that we … Continue reading Moore’s Proof of an External World: Responding to External World Skepticism